The abelian state hidden subgroup problem: Learning stabilizer groups and beyond: Learning stabilizer groups

-Since $\mathbb{Z}_{d}^{2n}$ is abelian, we can tackle this problem via our approach to the abelian StateHSP outlined in \cref{sec:our-approach-to-abelian-state-hsp}.
-In particular, we will implement the POVM corresponding to \Cref{eq:povm}.
+Since $\mathbb{Z}_{d}^{2n}$ is abelian, we can tackle this problem via the Fourier sampling approach to the abelian StateHSP outlined in \cref{sec:our-approach-to-abelian-state-hsp}.
+In particular, we will implement the character POVM corresponding to \Cref{eq:povm}.
 The characters are labeled by $y=(a,b)\in \mathbb{Z}_{d}^{2n}$ and given by

 for all $x\in\mathbb{Z}_{d}^{2n}$, and the POVM is given by

 Hence, the output distribution $q_\psi=\tr \big (\Pi_y\; (\ket{\psi}\bra{\psi})^{\otimes D} \big)$ is given by